jailad/tensorflow-examples/README.md

 * 1_tf_const.ipynb - Constant operation.
 * 2_tf_add.ipynb - Addition operation.
 * 3_tf_variable_initialization.ipynb - TF Variables, and initialization.
+* 4_tf_device_detect.ipynb - Detect the devices on a computer.

 Pending :

-* Detect the devices on a computer, and pin an operation to a particular device.
+* Pin an operation to a particular device.
 * TF Placeholders.
 * Feeding dictionary to pass in values in a session.
 * Matrix multiplication.